dell/csi-powerflex/README.md

 * [Documentation](#documentation)

 ## Support
-For any CSI driver issues, questions or feedback, please follow our [support process](https://github.com/dell/csm/blob/main/docs/SUPPORT.md)
+For any issues, questions or feedback, please contact [Dell support](https://www.dell.com/support/incidents-online/en-us/contactus/product/container-storage-modules).

 ## Building
 This project is a Go module (see golang.org Module information for explanation).